Read Transcript

 And I tell them when the contingency is over, same thing with appraisal and financing, I’m in touch at the end of every, or, you know, at the time period, depending on what the contingency is and if we need to talk about it or not.
 And so I am in touch with them usually twice per week and every week without fail.
 Also, I send them a quick little update, Hey, here’s, what’s going to happen this week.
 And here’s what you need to do.
 Here’s what I’m doing behind the scenes.
 You know, I’ll talk to you whatever day, cause there’s something happening.
 All of this is planned out in my CRM.
 And again, I’m looking at the to-do’s from two perspectives.

 What’s the bare minimum that has to get done no matter what functionally.
 And then what do I want to put in as the experience I want to create with my clients, putting myself in their shoes, never feeling annoyed about them, wanting to check in or talk more than once, knowing that they’re feeling anxious and they want to know what’s behind the happening behind the scenes.
 And they don’t really understand the process.
 That’s my, to keep them at ease.
 So I build in these communication points.
 So that I’m one step ahead of my clients.
 They’re always feeling informed.
-They’re always feeling confident and knowledgeable of what’s what’s happening and what’s coming up next.
+They’re always feeling confident and knowledgeable of what’s happening and what’s coming up next.

 Okay.
 And the thing is, is this all can be automated.
 And especially these days, you know, closing’s happening within a month, usually sometimes three weeks.
 So when you spend just a few minutes going through the checklist of things that needs to get done, then going through and saying, what experience do you want to have?
 If you were a client on the other end, what would you want to have in there as touch points?
 And I don’t mean fluff touchpoints at this point.
 I mean like, Hey, the appraisal is coming up this week.
 I’ve heard from the lender, the appraisal has come, right?
 You just little updates like that, that are really meaty and helpful for your clients to not feel like they’re just in the dark, like with crickets chirping, because there’s no information thinking to themselves, what do I need to be doing?